interoperable-mobility/principles/docs/definitions.md

 **Interoperability**
 :   The ability for any [mobility technology component](#mobility_technology_component) to exchange data in an [open standard](#open_standard) or schema with other components in that [mobility technology system](#mobility_technology_system).

+<a name="open_standard"></a>
+**Open Standard**
+:   A specific ontology, schema, or format used by the mobility industry in order to facilitate the consistent communication of information between devices which is:

+     - Free from cost and restrictions to use,
+     - Publicly documented in its entirety,
+     - Actively maintained by an independent organization whose business interests are not actually - and would not reasonably give the appearance of being potentially - impacted by the contents of the standard,
+     - Contains structured releases, versions, or changelogs, and
+     - Has an open community of contributors and users, and transparent, inclusive governance.

+     Examples include the General Transit Feed Specification (GTFS), Mobility Data Specification (MDS), and General Bikeshare Feed Specification (GBFS).

 ## Stakeholders and Impacted Products

 <a name="mobility_service_provider"></a>